What is the first thing that shows the age of your boat?

 - Innovative axial fan design that maximizes on air output and run time

 - 400 CFM and 90 MPH performance

-Give it to your kids.
+Could you give it to your kids?
 Nothing will make them feel more powerful than being able to blow away everything in sight!

 Wet and dry vacuums certainly do a great job of sucking up unwanted debris.
 And yes, they are great to have if your carpet is wet.
 But, remember, these routes will straight up not work if you do not have a way to plug them in.